Human versus Machine: A Comparison of Robo-Analyst and Traditional Research Analyst Investment Recommendations

-Advances in financial technology (FinTech) have revolutionized various product offerings in the financial services industry.
-One area of particular interest for this technology is the production of investment recommendations.
-Our study provides the first comprehensive analysis of the properties of investment recommendations generated by “Robo-Analysts,” which are human-analyst-assisted computer programs conducting automated research analysis.
-Our results indicate that Robo-Analyst recommendations differ from those produced by traditional “human” research analysts across several dimensions.
-First, Robo-Analysts collectively produce a more balanced distribution of buy, hold, and sell recommendations than do human analysts, consistent with them being less subject to behavioral biases and conflicts of interest.
-Second, consistent with automation facilitating a greater scale of research production, Robo-Analysts revise their recommendations more frequently than human analysts and also adopt different production processes.
-Their recommendation revisions rely less on earnings announcements, and more on the large volumes of data released in firms’ annual reports.
-Third, Robo-Analysts’ recommendation revisions exhibit weaker short-window return reactions, suggesting that investors do not trade on their signals.
-Importantly, portfolios formed based on the buy recommendations of Robo-Analysts appear to outperform those of human analysts, suggesting that their buy calls are more profitable.
-Overall, our results suggest that Robo-Analysts are a valuable, alternative information intermediary to traditional sell-side analysts for investment advice.
+We provide the first comprehensive analysis of the properties of investment recommendations generated by “Robo-Analysts,” which are human-analyst-assisted computer programs conducting automated research analysis.
+Our results indicate that Robo-Analyst recommendations differ from those produced by traditional “human” research analysts across several important dimensions.
+First, Robo-Analysts produce a more balanced distribution of buy, hold, and sell recommendations than do human analysts and are less likely to recommend “glamour” stocks and firms with prospective investment banking business.
+Second, automation allows Robo-Analysts to revise their recommendations more frequently than human analysts and incorporate information from complex periodic filings.
+Third, while Robo-Analysts’ recommendations exhibit weak short-window return reactions, they have long-term investment value.
+Specifically, portfolios formed based on the buy recommendations of Robo-Analysts significantly outperform those of human analysts.
+Overall, our results suggest that automation in the sell-side research industry can benefit investors.

 Keywords: FinTech, Analysts, Robo-Analyst, Investment Recommendations